Squirrel Girl: Fictional character biography

 During their second college year, Doreen and Nancy encounter Brain Drain and quickly defeat him due to his outdated technology and crucial design flaws.
 Upon realizing that he did not have a choice about his evil actions due to his programming, Doreen and Nancy update his technology to modern standards.
 When he awakens, Brain Drain reveals that he intended to reform and ends up enrolling at ESU to take computer science courses.
 Later, she and her classmates get sent back in time to the 1960s by fellow student Cody, who sent them away from the present time to curve his grade.
-Nancy, the only person who remembers Doreen's existence, goes back to rescue her along with a past version of Doctor Doom, who then learns that he'll successfully take over the world thanks to a copy of Wikipedia on Nancy's phone.
+Nancy, the only person who remembers Doreen's existence, goes back to rescue her along with a past version of Doctor Doom, who then learns that he will successfully take over the world thanks to a copy of Wikipedia on Nancy's phone.
 In the present day, Cody wakes up to a Doctor Doom dystopia and takes himself back to the 1960s with an older, future Doreen to help fight Doom.
 Doreen defeats Doom by repeatedly using Cody's time machine to send herself a day before the fight, creating a small army of Squirrel Girls that swarm Doom and force him to give up.
 Doreen and the students are sent back to the present, while future Doreen stays behind and continues to foil Doom's schemes.

 Later, she gets jealous when her crush Chipmunk Hunk, starts dating a classmate named Mary.
 Nancy, Tippy-Toe, and Koi Boi help set her up an online dating profile, which leads to many unsuccessful dates, one of which ends with an encounter with the Mole Man, who is angered by how Doreen's earlier suggestions to Kraven has affected his home.
 Doreen apologizes to him and the two have a conversation about his situation, leading the Mole Man to proposing to Doreen on the spot and several subsequent schemes to get Doreen to go on a date with him.
-He threatens to bury a number of worldwide landmarks if she doesn't date him, and after Nancy is nearly kidnapped by him and being swarmed by the media, she goes to confront Mole Man only to find that the Tricephalous is in love with him.
-Doreen lets the beast defeat her to woo Mole Man and get him off her back for good, and decides that dating isn't right for her at the moment after seeing that Mary is a nice fit for Chipmunk Hunk.
+He threatens to bury a number of worldwide landmarks if she does not date him, and after Nancy is nearly kidnapped by him and being swarmed by the media, she goes to confront Mole Man only to find that Tricephalous is in love with him.
+Doreen lets the beast defeat her to woo Mole Man and get him off her back for good, and decides that dating is not right for her at the moment after seeing that Mary is a nice fit for Chipmunk Hunk.